Header link June 22, 2020

 Colorado River Project

 Established in 1997, the Foundation’s program dedicated to the lifeline of the Southwest is known as the Colorado River Project.
-It is focused on educating people about challenges facing the Upper and Lower Colorado River Basins and assisting the many stakeholders in the two basins in reaching common ground.
+It is focused on educating people about challenges facing the Upper and Lower Colorado River Basins and assisting the various interest parties in the two basins in reaching common ground.
 Financial support for the project is provided through a grant from the U.S. Bureau of Reclamation’s Upper and Lower Colorado Regions along with contributions from agencies, companies and individuals.

 • Read more